 Hint: Procedural knowledge is involved.
 Each of the teacher’s comments focuses on one of the four levels, and collectively they illustrate all four of our levels of feedback.
 Identify the feedback level that is most dominant within each teacher’s comment.
 Try to identify the feedback level for all four comments before checking your answer.

 I know that determining wind direction around a center of low pressure is difficult for you.
 Try again to answer the question.
-(D)

 We know that in Earth’s northern hemisphere, air moves counterclockwise around a center of low pressure.
 Therefore, in our example, from what direction will the wind be blowing?
-(A)

 Yes, in our example the wind would be blowing from the east.
 Now had our example been in Earth’s southern hemisphere, why would air be moving clockwise around the center of low pressure?
-(B)

 You are correct about what causes the flow of wind around a low-pressure center.
 Now let us use this information to help solve a different problem.
 You know about the Great Red Spot on the surface of Jupiter.
 Astronomers observed that this area of Jupiter’s atmosphere rotates counterclockwise.
 What information would we need to determine whether the Great Red Spot is an area of low or high pressure in Jupiter’s atmosphere?
-(C)

 Show Answers [ Hide Answers ]